Immigration to Ukraine

 |Chief:||Mr Andrii Kuslii

-Consul - head of mission
+Consul of Ukraine

 |Address:||8 Windsor Street, Edinburgh, EH7 5JR.
 Citizen's reception hours on consular and legal issues: Monday, Wednesday, Friday:09:00-12:45; Tuesday:14:00-17:45; Thursday:09:00-11:00.
 View on map|